syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 documentation: ug
 ---

-# Getting Started
+# Getting started

-This section briefly describes how to design a `SfCalendar` control in a Windows Forms Application and overview of its basic functionalities.
+This section describes how to design a `SfCalendar` control in a Windows Forms application and overview of its basic functionalities.

 * Adding SfCalendar control
 * Configuring SfCalendar

 ## Assembly deployment

-The following list of assemblies needs to be added as reference to use SfCalendar in any application,
+The following list of assemblies should be added as reference to use the SfCalendar in any application:

 <table>
 <tr>